AElfProject/AElf/docs-sphinx/getting-started/smart-contract-development/greeter-contract/implement.md

 Context.LogDebug(() => "Hello {0}!", input.Value);
 ```

 It is also possible to log from smart contract methods.
 The above example will log "Hello" and the value of the input.
 It also prints useful information like the ID of the transaction.
+It will print in the console log if you launch the node with DEBUG mode.
+This is only for debug use and has no impacts on state at all.

 ### More on state